Tuesday, 31 January 2017

 When I sat down this double mortification spread over me and tears brimmed so helplessly that I could not look anywhere or move in case they spilled and everyone saw what indeed an absurd and imprudent giant baby I was.
 Being strung out from culture shock, fatigue, heat and home sickness was taking its toll.

 But something unplanned and unexpected did happen in those remaining two hours at Obelisco.
 In my flaming embarrassment I decided to start re-listening to my instincts.
-These, especially regarding who and when to accept, had been on hold as I had taken on information and advice from books, articles and other people.
+These, especially regarding who and when to accept, had been on hold as I had taken on information and advice from books, articles and other people on how dancing tango in Buenos Aires is different.
 Quite simply, it takes time to adjust to how different things are in Buenos Aires.
 Compounding matters, the milongas can be large venues and busy.
 There are so very many unfamiliar men and for a while they can all look very similar - same clothes, same age, same height, same specs, same keyfob by their pockets.
 And yet in a three week stay you do not have much time.
 That is the problem but you just can't force these things.
 This return to instinct was one of the best decisions I made there.
 Nothing much changed, overtly.
 I expect I still looked the same, danced about as much, acted more or less similarly but once I took that decision and moved on from that evening it was what made me relax into the trip and into the milongas.

 Even so, indignity piled upon indignity.
 In the foyer of Nuevo Chiqué the following week I was chatting to Bob and Viv of Tango Gales.
 An Austrian ex-pat or well-established visitor came out and we were introduced.
 With teutonic directness she said: